udacity/cd1898-Observing-Cloud-Resources/README.md

 ### Test Connectivity to Flask App & Install Node Exporter

-1. Test that the API was successfully installed by opening Postman and [importing the collection, and enviroment files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data) provided in the class resources.
+1. Test that the API was successfully installed by opening Postman and [importing the collection, and environment files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data) provided in the class resources.
 2. Change the following variables: `public-ip, username, email` then open the collection runner, choose the collection and environment, then Run the project.
-You should see successful resposnses for each of the API endpoints in the collection.
+You should see successful responses for each of the API endpoints in the collection.
 3. Copy the value of the `token` variable, and paste it somewhere safe, you will need it later.

 Here are two examples of successful responses for `/init` and `authorize/user` endpoints: